 In many cases two of the largest expenses on your budget will be your mortgage\rent, followed by the amount that you spend on groceries.

-While reducing your mortgage is not a quick and easy thing to do, reducing the amount you spend on groceries each month can be.
+While reducing your mortgage is not a quick and easy thing to do, reducing the amount you spend on groceries each month can be easy.

 Smart Coupon Strategies That Will Reduce Your Monthly Grocery Bill